 Can cause a following

-Is the most important stepping stone to the higher levels
+This level is the most important stepping stone to the higher levels

-Cause a fan following
+Can cause a fan following

 People love ideas that can change them to become better